Cover meets Robbins while Betting on Bounded Data: $\ln n$ Regret and Almost Sure $\ln\ln n$ Regret: Introduction

-on which the log-wealth $W_n$ remains uniformly bounded.
+Finally, for $\alpha \in (0,1)$, consider the set $\calE_\alpha = \{\sup_{n \ge 1}~ \ln W_n \le \ln \tfrac{1}{\alpha}\}$, on which the log-wealth $W_n$ remains uniformly bounded.
 We call $\calE_\alpha$ the ``Ville event'', representing the set of paths on which the wealth remains controlled.
 Note that we make no assumptions about the data stream.
 In particular, it is an arbitrary sequence in $[0,1]$.
 Hence, all the quantities defined above are deterministic.
 However, whenever the sequence $(X_i)$ is assumed to be drawn from some probability distribution, all capitalized variables defined above should be interpreted as random variables.

 The present work is closely connected to recent developments linking betting wealth processes and regret analysis.
 The two works most closely related to ours are \citet{orabona2023tight} and \citet{agrawal2025regret}.
-We discuss the relationship and distinctions between our results and these works, along with other related literature in detail, in Section~\ref{sec:literature}.
+We discuss the relationship and distinctions between our results and these works, along with other related literature in detail, in Section~\ref{sec:literature}. \\

-\paragraph{Key contributions. } At a high level, our work identifies previously underappreciated tensions between worst-case regret guarantees, typical-path behavior, and asymptotic growth rates for betting wealth processes.
-We show that two classical mixture strategies lie at opposite ends of these spectra, and that a simple aggregation of these resolves both tensions.
-In particular, one achieves optimal $O(\ln n)$ regret uniformly over all paths and an asymptotically optimal growth rate in the stochastic setting, but cannot improve on typical paths, while another attains $O(\ln \ln n)$ regret on typical paths at the cost of linear regret elsewhere, and a suboptimal asymptotic growth rate.
-Our aggregation simultaneously achieves the best of both worlds in terms of regret and growth.
+{\bf Key contributions. } The comparison between a Cover-style and a Robbins-style mixture reveals a general tension between worst-case guarantees, typical-path regret, and asymptotic growth.
+In particular, one achieves optimal $O(\ln n)$ regret uniformly over all paths and an asymptotically optimal growth rate in the stochastic setting, but does not improve on typical paths, while another attains $O(\ln \ln n)$ regret on typical paths at the cost of linear regret elsewhere, and a suboptimal asymptotic growth rate.
+At a high level, our work identifies these previously underappreciated tensions.
+We show that in the sub-Gaussian setting of \cite{agrawal2025regret}, a simple aggregation provably resolves this tension.
+Further, in the bounded setting, which is the focus of this work, a suitably modified Robbins prior already attains the best-of-both-worlds guarantee, while the same aggregation principle continues to provide a simple unifying construction.